azure-ad-b2c/samples/readme.md

 - [Local account change sign-in name email address](policies/change-sign-in-name) - During sign-in with a local account, a user may want to change the sign-in name (email address).
 This sample policy demonstrates how to allow a user to provide and validate a new email address, and store the new email address to the Azure Active Directory user account.
 After the user changes their email address, subsequent logins require the use of the new email address.

-- [Password-less sign-in with email verification](policies/passwordless-email) - Passwordless authentication is a type of authentication where user doesn't need to sign-in with their password.
+- [Password-less sign-in with email verification](policies/passwordless-email) - Password-less authentication is a type of authentication where user doesn't need to sign-in with their password.
 This is commonly used in B2C scenarios where users use your application infrequently and tend to forget their password.
 This sample policy demonstrates how to allow user to sign-in, simply by providing and verifying the sign-in email address using OTP code (one time password).

 - [Custom email verification - DisplayControls](policies/custom-email-verifcation-displaycontrol) - Allows you to send your own custom email verification email during sign-up or password reset user journey's.
-The is a working example of the sample refernced on the Microsoft B2C documentation site - [Custom email verification in Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-email)
+The is a working example of the sample reference on the Microsoft B2C documentation site - [Custom email verification in Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-email)

 - [Custom SMS provider - DisplayControls](policies/custom-sms-displaycontrol) Integrate a custom SMS provider in Azure Active Directory B2C (Azure AD B2C) to customized SMS' to users that perform multi factor authentication to your application.
 By using DisplayControls (currently in preview) and a third-party SMS provider, you can use your own contextualised SMS message, custom Phone Number, as well as support localization and custom one-time password (OTP) settings.